TedHusted/awake/awake.md/awake.md

 Idisi: Yes, many Vanir still believe cloning is a better solution than hybrid procreation.
 Cloning is still prevalent on Othala and some of the other colonies. — Selene, I take it you were not cloned?

 Selene: No, I had a nanny.
 She is with another family now.

+Idisi: Were any of you cloned?

+The silence is deafening.

 Idisi: Can anyone tell me why cloning is not an ideal solution?